Affiliate links on Android Authority may earn us a commission. Learn more.

-If you don’t have a simple flashlight toggle in your quick settings, you may use an app instead.
+If you don’t have a simple toggle in your Quick Settings, you may use an app instead.
 However, there’s always the offhand chance that you have neither, and you’ll have to head to the Play Store for a solution.
 Don’t worry.
 Most are free, and you have many different options to choose from.

 Check out the steps you’ll need below:

 - Find the app that is right for you.